Click on the image above to register for the Brown Bag Round Table and Networking Social!

 Biological and Environmental Research (BER);

 High Energy Physics (HEP); and,

 $2.5 million over five years*.
 Typically, 15-25 awards are given out each year. *This is a typical award; all awards are subject to fund availability.

-You are eligible to apply if you are a full-time, career (or career track), non-postdoctoral Lawrence Berkeley National Lab employee, and you received your Ph.D. no earlier than January 2006.
+You are eligible to apply if you are a Lawrence Berkeley National Lab employee, in a full-time, career (or career track), non-postdoctoral scientist position, and you received your Ph.D. no earlier than January 2008.
+Please check with your ECRP Network POC for specific information on eligibility.
 (If you are a faculty member, you must apply through your campus to the separate funding opportunity for universities.)

 What’s the process?